Does the Dept. of Defense Have Standard Guidance for Updating Your Name and Gender Marker on Military Records?

 - Language stating that the physician is your physician and has a doctor/patient relationship with you;

-- Language stating you have had the appropriate clinical treatment for gender transition to male/female (for a definition of appropriate clinical treatment see question three below); and,
+- Language stating you have had the appropriate clinical treatment for gender transition (for a definition of appropriate clinical treatment see question three below); and,

 - Language stating “I declare under penalty of perjury under the laws of the United States that the forgoing is true and correct.”